abdul-dev/LLM-Thesis/README.md

 - Unsloth for the efficient fine-tuning framework
 - OpenAI for the code evaluation capabilities
 - Hugging Face for the model hosting and datasets
+- Argilla for the data annotation and evaluation platform

 ---